google/WebFundamentals/src/_langs/en/tools/profile-performance/rendering-tools/js-execution.markdown

 ![Focus on selected function](imgs/focus-selected-function.png)

-Click the **Reload** button at the bottom-right of the window to restore the profile to its original state.
-Select one of the functions in the **Function** column, then click the **Exclude selected function** button (the X icon).

 The **Exclude selected function** button removes the selected function from the profile and charges its callers with the excluded function's total time.

+1. Click the **Reload** button at the bottom-right of the window to restore the profile to its original state.
+2. Select one of the functions in the **Function** column.
+3. Click the **Exclude selected function** button (the X icon).

 Depending on the function you selected, you should see something like this:

 ![Exclude selected function](imgs/tree-top-down.png)

-## How to customize the CPU profiler
+### How to customize the CPU profiler

 Use the [Chrome DevTools Console](tools/javascript/console/console-ui) to customize and control CPU profiles.

-## Create profile from console
+### Create profile from console

 The `profile()` function begins a JavaScript CPU profile.
-You may pass in a string to name the profile as well.
-To stop a profile call `profileEnd()` in the same way you called the initializer.
+Pass in a string to name the profile.
+To stop a profile,
+call `profileEnd()` in the same way you called the initializer.

 {% highlight JavaScript %}

 profile()
 profileEnd()

 {% endhighlight %}